psychopy/workshops/source/3days/day2/debuggingOnline.rst

 So your task was running perfectly offline, then you pushed it online, and it doesn't work - why?
 There are lot's of reasons something might not work online, but the most common errors are coding errors.

 Remember that locally PsychoPy runs a compiled python experiment.
-Online pavlovia runs your compiled *Javascript* experiment which uses the PsychoJS library.
+Online, pavlovia runs your compiled *Javascript* experiment which uses the `PsychoJS library`<https://github.com/psychopy/psychojs>_.

 .. nextSlide::

 The PsychoJS library doesn't yet contain everything in PsychoPy, for several reasons:

 *	Does a component "make sense" online? e.g. Grating stimuli ideally require a luminance calibrated monitor.
 Does your participant have a photometer at home?
 Input/Output components to connect with EEG might not make sense online either..
 *	PsychoJS is younger than PsychoPy!
+But we

 Transpiling
 ----------------------------------